hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="certlistcertificates"></a>
 # **CertListCertificates**

-> void CertListCertificates (string certMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse CertListCertificates (string certMountPath, TimeSpan? wrapTTL = null)

 Manage trusted certificates used for authentication.